LLNL/NM-ROM/README.txt

 	a.
 CZ: https://lc.llnl.gov/jupyter/hub/user/[user]/lab
 	b.
 RZ: https://rzlc.llnl.gov/jupyter/hub/user/[user]/lab
 2. Switch to the NM-ROM kernel on jupyterlab.
-3. Run any testing files you would like on jupyterlab. to create mat files, plots, etc.
+3. Run any testing files you would like on jupyterlab to create mat files, plots, etc. Skip any files starting with build_* or train_* as they are handled by generateResults.sh

 Note: You have to generate data first and then train models.